napari/napari.github.io/applications/annotate_points.md

         glob-like string for the images to be labeled. labels : List[str]
-        list of the labels for each keypoint to be annotated (e.g., the body parts to be labeled). output_path : str
+        list of the labels for each keypoint to be annotated (e.g., the body parts to be labeled).
-        path to the csv file to which the annotations will be saved scorer : str
-        name of the person performing the annotation
     """
     stack = imread(im_path)